demo

 UI Component Integration

-With the appendTokenProvider logic in place, we can now integrate the CorbadoConnectAppend component from the @corbado/connect-react library.
+We start by integrating the CorbadoConnectAppend component from the @corbado/connect-react library.
 The component takes care of the entire UI and logic for creating and storing the passkey.

 Here’s how it’s used in our example application’s post-login page: